hernantz/blog/content/django-ui-components.md

 ## A pragmatic frontend architecture

 This is what I would suggest as a frontend architecture for perfectionists with deadlines.
-Still building on top of what django provides, I believe it is a more pragmatic approach without, too much overhead for the working dev.
+Still building on top of what django provides, **enhanced server side rendered HTML** is a more pragmatic approach, without too much overhead for the working dev.

 These extra technologies you can learn in a weekend.
 And what's funny is that, in their docs, they have references and examples of how they interoperate with each other.

-I would say Htmx and TailwindCSS are very solid choices now, and we shall see which component library gains more popularity.
+I would say HTMX and TailwindCSS are very solid choices now, and we shall see which component library gains more popularity.
 Ideally some of these libraries to to define and manipulate reusable components make it into the framework in the near future.